Video Link: https://vimeo.com/290554581

 This inhibits the individual from producing enough Testosterone to meet the needs of the body.

 Causes of Secondary Hypogonadism

 Obesity – Adipose fat cells have the ability to turn Testosterone produced by the testes into Estrogen.
 The more overweight that a man is, the less Testosterone that he will have, and the more Estrogen that will be present in the bloodstream.

 This elevates the risk factors for a wide variety of cardiovascular complications.

 Prescription and Non-Prescription Drugs – There are certain medications that naturally suppress the ability of the body to produce Testosterone.
 For example, certain medications such as Opiates inhibit the Pituitary from releasing Follicle Stimulating Hormone and Luteinizing Hormone.

 Inflammatory Conditions – Any disease or chronic state which promotes the overproduction of Cortisol and other related hormones will impact the production of Testosterone.
 Chronic pain can severely deplete Testosterone.

 Stress – The body will release Cortisol and other related hormones in response to both psychological and physical stress, which inhibits Testosterone production in the same way.

-Pituitary Malfunction – Any condition which effects the ability of the pituitary to produce Follicle Stimulating Hormone and Luteinizing Hormone will also impact the ability of the testes to produce Testosterone and sperm.
+Pituitary Malfunction – Any condition which affects the ability of the pituitary to produce Follicle Stimulating Hormone and Luteinizing Hormone will also impact the ability of the testes to produce testosterone and sperm.
 Damage to the pituitary caused by radiation treatments or tumor removal can lead to pituitary malfunction.

 Testosterone Deficiency and Aging